NU-CBITS/moodtech_features/README.md

   * NS_Participant - an active participant in a non-social arm with access to many tools (see tests for granular detail)
   * Completed_Pt - a participant who's flagged as completed
+  * PT61 - an active participant in a social arm
   * User - user given a super user role
   * Clinician - user with a clinician role
   * Researcher - user with a researcher role